-The shame of being bald is one that has haunted black women for years.
-I got teased for being a “ball-headed (baldheaded) lil’ girl” when I was in grade school, mostly by the older black girls in my neighbourhood.
-While I disliked being picked on, I realise, in retrospect, how these girls’ actions were a projection of the harmful ideologies inherited by those around them — similar to Dr. Phil guest and recording artist Bhad Bhabie’s disparaging comments made toward “baldheaded h**s” in December 2019.
+The shame of being bald is one that has haunted Black women for years.
+I got teased for being a “ball-headed (baldheaded) lil’ girl” when I was in grade school, mostly by the older Black girls in my neighbourhood.
+While I disliked being picked on, I realize, in retrospect, how these girls’ actions were a projection of the harmful ideologies inherited by those around them — similar to Dr. Phil guest and recording artist Bhad Bhabie’s disparaging comments made toward “baldheaded h**s” in December 2019.
 Black women have grown up believing in the cultural commandment “thou shalt not cut off all that pretty hair.”
-And thanks to a long history of policing of both black women’s hair and black natural hair in general, many black women have been programmed to abide by said scripture.
+And thanks to a long history of policing of both Black women’s hair and Black natural hair in general, many Black women have been programmed to abide by said scripture.

 Nell Painter, historian and Edwards Professor of American History at Princeton University, tells R29Unbothered that hair is undeniably correlated to women's appearance and place in society, which, as she notes, can be seen in the ways that many religious communities attempt to control women's hair.
 “The prevalence of white supremacy decreed that women should approach the appearance of northern European whiteness or risk social exile,” she says.